Edit PDF

-PDF Accessibility & WCAG Compliance Guide 2025: Making Documents Accessible for All
+PDF Accessibility & WCAG Compliance Guide 2025

 Why PDF Accessibility Matters

 Over 1 billion people worldwide live with some form of disability.
-This represents approximately 15% of the global populationβa significant portion of your potential audience.
+This represents approximately 15% of the global population: a significant portion of your potential audience.
 When PDFs aren't accessible, you're effectively excluding millions of users from accessing your content, whether it's educational materials, government documents, business reports, or online resources.

 Accessibility goes beyond users with permanent disabilities.
 It benefits people with temporary limitations (like a broken arm), situational constraints (bright sunlight making screens hard to read), or age-related changes in vision and dexterity.
 Good accessibility practices create better experiences for everyone.